Travel during the COVID-19 pandemic: Effects

-Together with a decreased willingness to travel, the restrictions have had a negative economic and social impact on the travel sector in those regions.
-Slow travel increased in popularity during the pandemic, with tourists visiting fewer destinations during their trips.
+Together with a decreased willingness to travel, the restrictions have had a negative economic and social impact on the travel sector in their regions.
+During the pandemic, "slow travel" grew in popularity as tourists opted to avoid crowded destinations, instead taking their time to explore less well-known locations.

 A possible long-term impact has been a decline of business travel and international conferencing, and the rise of their virtual, online equivalents.
 Concerns have been raised over the effectiveness of travel restrictions to contain the spread of COVID-19.

-Traveling to vaccinated venues that mandate COVID-19 vaccines to tourist or/add staff
+Traveling to vaccinated venues that mandate COVID-19 vaccines to tourists/staff

-Many tourism venues such as museum, visitor centers, restaurants, hotel mandate COVID-19 vaccination for their staff and/or visitors, and such venues are known as "vaccinated venues".
-Research has shown that tourists have varying levels of belief on COVID-19 vaccination in terms of its effectiveness and side effects, which have impact on the preferences of tourists to preference to visit or use "vaccinated venues".
+Many tourism venues, including museums, visitor centers, restaurants, and hotels, required COVID-19 vaccination for their staff or visitors, designating them as "vaccinated venues".
+Research indicates that tourists have differing beliefs about the effectiveness and side effects of COVID-19 vaccines, which influence their willingness to visit or use these venues.